 To diagnose and treat IBD, it's important to understand and address this complex relationship.
 This is why our IBD Center combines care from experts in digestive health, immune health, nutrition, surgery and psychology.

 What is the Inflammatory Bowel Disease Center?

 The IBD Center at Seattle Children's brings a team of specialists together in one place to give your child and family the most complete care.

 We treat the whole child.
 Members of the IBD Center team have special training not only in their field, but also in the unique needs of children.
 We understand how IBD affects children differently from adults, and we know what it's like for families to live with IBD.

 The team also conducts research to learn more about the causes of IBD, find better treatments and improve the quality of life for children with IBD.
 We're part of ImproveCareNow, a group of more than 55 centers working together to study and refine IBD care for children across the country and internationally.

-How will the Inflammatory Bowel Disease Center meet my needs?
+How will the IBD Center meet my needs?

 Your child's team will design a short-term plan to get your child feeling better and a long-term plan to keep them better.
 You and your child are active partners in making treatment choices.